 - EPO - European Patent Office.

-- GPI - Global Patent Index - login provided by the librarian
+- GPI - Global Patent Index currently free access with a profil.

 - IPC - The International Patent classification.

 - Danish Patent and Trademark Office - everything on Danish patents, utility models, trademarks and design protections.

 - Danish Journals - online access to Patenttidende, Varemærketidende, and Designtidende.